Estimate of entropy generation rate can spatiotemporally resolve the active nature of cell flickering: Introduction

-On one hand, recent spectacular progress in visualizing and tracking biological processes~\cite{ntziachristos2010going, brangwynne2008cytoplasmic, yasuda1998f1, pepperkok2006high, wang2011label}, with unprecedented accuracy and control, raises hopes that measuring entropy generation rate for cellular processes is indeed possible.
-On the other hand, there are several difficulties: (a) They are microscopic, lies below the threshold of detection for the existing calorimetric techniques~ \cite{basta2018sensitive}. (b) Thermal fluctuations cannot be ignored, hence any measurement results in noisy readings~\cite{bustamante2005nonequilibrium}. (c) Typically we have access to only a few degrees of freedom, e.g., flickering gives us access to the fluctuations of the cell membrane down to a certain length and time scale while fluctuations at smaller length and time scales and the motion of the cytoskeleton, that drives flickering, are not accessible. (d) In far-from-equilibrium regimes there are very few general principles.
+On the one hand, recent spectacular progress in visualizing and tracking biological processes~\cite{ntziachristos2010going, brangwynne2008cytoplasmic, yasuda1998f1, pepperkok2006high, wang2011label}, with unprecedented accuracy and control raises hopes that measuring entropy production rate for cellular processes is indeed possible.
+On the other hand, there are several difficulties: (a) They are small in magnitude, of the order of few $k_B$s per second, and lie below the threshold of detection for the existing calorimetric techniques~ \cite{basta2018sensitive}. (b) Thermal fluctuations cannot be ignored hence any measurement results in noisy readings~\cite{bustamante2005nonequilibrium}. (c) Typically, we have access to only a few degrees of freedom, e.g., flickering gives us access to the fluctuations of the cell membrane down to a certain length and time scale while fluctuations at smaller length and time scales and the motion of the cytoskeleton that drives flickering, are not accessible. (d) In far-from-equilibrium regimes, there are very few general principles.